Dogs Talk…if we learn how to listen. Canine Body Language Coaching

 A young ‘Dexter’ at the wheel!
 With Helen Jones-Florio.
 Image by Jason Florio, The Gambia, West Africa, 2022

-For almost ten years, we had the privilege of living with and caring for these free-roaming dogs.
-Observing them in their natural state gave me a perspective most behaviour consultants never have the opportunity to see.
+For almost ten years, we had the privilege of living with and caring for these free-ranging dogs.
+The dogs came and went as they pleased, and observing them in their natural state gave me a perspective most canine behaviour consultants never have the opportunity to see.
 I watched newcomers like Dexter navigate the pack with wariness, often needing time and space to adjust.
 I saw the “bravado” of the bold, the desperation of those hungry enough to venture into an established pack, and the literal scars of those who had to fight to find their “family.”

 Why We Need to “Listen” with Our Eyes